GameDevTecnico/cubos/core/samples/logging/page.md

 Serializable types can also be logged, using @ref cubos::core::data::Debug.

-@snippet logging.cpp Debug wrapper include
+@snippet logging/main.cpp Debug wrapper include

 By wrapping the value in @ref cubos::core::data::Debug, the type is serialized using the
 @ref cubos::core::data::DebugSerializer, and the result is logged.

-@snippet logging.cpp Debug wrapper usage
+@snippet logging/main.cpp Debug wrapper usage